hagege/add_infos_to_tec/versionierung/1.4.1/readme.txt

 = Is it possible to customize the button labels ?
 Yes, from version 1.0 on this option is new, see Settings and Changelog

+= Is it possible to use this plugin in Gutenberg ?
+Of course, that's not a problem.
+You can use the shortcode block.
+More comfortable is the Classic block, because in this case you can click on the icon of the plugin again (see screenshot 8).

 == Screenshots ==
 1. All options in the settings
 2. Representation of the event in the frontend